 Loha bhasma is used with triphala powder or triphala guggulu for reducing weight.
 If you suffer with iron deficiency anemia and obesity together, then it is a good remedy for losing weight.
 Iron deficiency anemia is also associated with weight gain.
 (1, 2)

 Loh bhasma dosage varies from 15 mg to 125 mg twice a day depending on age, health condition and body weight of the patient.
-The maximum dosage of loha bhasma should not exceed from 250 mg per day.
+The maximum dosage of Lauh Bhasma should not exceed from 250 mg per day.